Free DOS Extenders

 - CSDPMI DPMI Host

-This program is not really a DOS extender, but a DPMI host.
+CSDPMI is not really a DOS extender, but a DPMI host.
 It is useful if you need to distribute MSDOS programs that need DPMI services.
 It comes complete with source code.
 It is the DPMI server that comes with the free DJGGP C compiler (see the Free C and C++ Compilers page for more information about DJGPP).
-Sources for the DPMI host are also available here (csdpmi5s.zip).
-Note that if you get a file not found error, you may wish to search here for the file yourself.
-The filename at the time I wrote this was csdpmi5b.zip (binaries) and csdpmi5s.zip (sources), but the filename may change when a new version is released.
+Note that the above link takes you to a directory containing various files.
+The CSDPMI program can be found in the file

 PMODE/W is a DOS extender that you can use with that Watcom and OpenWatcom C/C++ compiler.
 It is designed to be a drop-in replacement for DOS4GW.EXE.
 You can also get PMODE/W by downloading the OpenWatcom C/C++ Compiler listed on the Free C/C++ Compilers page.